You may be thinking to yourself, “Really Tess?! Make my own sunflower seed butter?! As if I would go to the hassle to do

-- Continue processing, and as the mixture continues to warm, it should turn creamy and smooth and whir happily, easily inside the bowl.
+- Continue processing, and as the mixture continues to warm and the oils release, it should turn creamy and smooth and whir happily, easily inside the bowl.
 If not, it is OK to add a bit more oil until the mixture is runny and whirring smoothly.

 - Continue to process for another 2-3 minutes.

-- Add in the stevia (or any liquid sweetener like honey or maple syrup), and salt to taste, and process to mix.
-You sunflower butter should be ready at this point...but....
+- Add in the stevia (or any low water sweetener), and salt to taste, and process to mix.
+Your sunflower butter should be ready at this point...but....

 - For an extra creamy punch, if you own a high powered blender, pour the mixture while still warm and liquidy into the blender cup and process one to two full cycles.
 (I have tried making it in my blender alone before and EVERY TIME it seemed like my blender was working WAY too hard to accomplish this, so I found the food processor/blender combo to be my best bet).
 If you do not have an high powered blender, it is also OK to process several more minutes in your processor for additional creaminess.